35 Classic Airfoil Theory

 Conformal Transformations & Joukowsky Airfoils

 Most engineers find the conformal-transformation approach and the derivation of the classical Joukowsky airfoil results to be quite challenging to understand.
-It is therefore advisable for the student to revisit the previous chapter on potential flows and refresh the basic method of conformal mapping; if needed, a review of the underlying complex‐analysis tools can also be undertaken.
+It is therefore advisable for the student to revisit the previous chapter on potential flows and refresh the basic method of conformal mapping; if needed, a review of the underlying complex‐analysis methods can also be undertaken.
 On a first reading, one may even choose to defer the detailed airfoil‐mapping derivation and proceed directly to the discussion on thin‐airfoil theory, which can be studied in isolation.
-Nonetheless, the conformal-transformation framework provides the fundamental justification for all the assumptions and results in thin-airfoil theory, and so it ultimately underpins a rigorous understanding of how camber and angle of attack will influence lift generation.
+Nonetheless, the conformal-transformation framework provides the fundamental justification for all the assumptions and results in thin-airfoil theory.
+So it ultimately underpins a rigorous understanding of how the angle of attack and camber will influence lift generation.

 A conformal mapping is an analytic transformation, say that transforms each point given by